vvvv666/greenfield-docs/src/guide/get-started.md

 and Greenfield.
 For more details about the cross-chain, you can refer to [Cross Chain](./greenfield-blockchain/modules/cross-chain.md).

 Greenfield defines its account in the same format as BSC and Ethereum, with this compatible address scheme, you can reuse existing accounts and infrastructure from BSC.
-For example, you can use TrustWallet and Metamask (or other compatible wallets) to deposit your BNB from BSC to Greenfield and interact with dApps on Greenfield.
+For example, you can use TrustWallet, Metamask or other compatible wallets to deposit your BNB from BSC to Greenfield and interact with dApps on Greenfield.
 It is also easy to identify the same owner by referring to the same addresses on both BSC and Greenfield.

 ## Wallet Configuration